Blog · Getting paid

 What on-site payment looks like in practice

-The knock-on effects are the point:
+The knock-on effects are the whole point:

 • Fewer disputes.
 People query invoices they've forgotten the context for.
 They rarely query a job they just watched you finish.